-Watch the video to learn simple tips on how to squat deeper without knee pain...
+Watch the video to learn 2 simple tips relieve knee pain from squatting down

 - Pain on the front of the knee below the kneecap

 - Pain deep inside the joint behind the kneecap

 - Pain on the inner side of the knee

 - Pain on the outer side of the knee